Diabetic Foot Infections

 Surprisingly few studies have been performed to assess the efficacy of various antibiotics to treat diabetic foot infection.
 Furthermore, the available studies are not well standardized, making comparisons difficult.
 In virtually all comparative studies the regimens produced equivalent results.
 Thus, while several agents have been used successfully to treat diabetic foot infection, no specific antibiotic regimens have emerged as being preferred for a particular type of infection.
 Based on a review of available studies, the IDSA formulated suggested antibiotic regimens for the treatment of soft-tissue diabetic foot infection, as shown in Table 6.
 The general approach is to select as narrow spectrum, safe, and convenient a regimen as possible (IDSA guidelines).
 In about two-thirds of patients this will need to be empiric.
 When culture (or Gram-stained smear) results are available, the clinician should of course use this information.
 After 2-3 days, the clinician should reassess the patient and the infection and consider altering the definitive regimen based on the culture and sensitivity results and the patient’s clinical response to the selected regimen.

-Mild infections see photo may be treated with relatively narrow spectrum oral therapy directed at these aerobic gram-positive cocci, such as penicillinase-resistant penicillins (e.g., dicloxacillin), first-generation cephalosporins (e.g., cephalexin), or clindamycin.
+Mild infections may be treated with relatively narrow spectrum oral therapy directed at these aerobic gram-positive cocci, such as penicillinase-resistant penicillins (e.g., dicloxacillin), first-generation cephalosporins (e.g., cephalexin), or clindamycin.
 Some mildly infected wounds can be treated with topical antimicrobial therapy, either antiseptics (e.g., silver or iodine based) or antibiotic (e.g., mupirocin or bacitracin) but there are currently few published studies to support this approach.
 New topical products are now undergoing testing and may emerge as useful treatments for selected cases.

-Moderate see photos to severe infections see photos often necessitate empirical regimens with activity against commonly isolated gram-negative bacilli, MRSA (if there are risk factors as previously discussed) and perhaps Enterococcus species.
+Moderate to severe infections often necessitate empirical regimens with activity against commonly isolated gram-negative bacilli, MRSA (if there are risk factors as previously discussed) and perhaps Enterococcus species.
 Enterococci are relatively frequent isolates, especially in patients previously treated with cephalosporins, but they are often colonizers and rarely primary pathogens.
 Broadening empirical antibiotic coverage based on previously mentioned clinical findings (Table 1 ) is often appropriate.
 As a general rule, we err on the side of overly broad initial coverage, put our effort into obtaining high quality specimens for culture, ensuring proper wound care and thinking more about the definitive antibiotic regimen to complete the course when culture results are available.
 We think most errors in treatment consist of failing to alter (and curtail) antibiotic therapy rather than in making a poor initial antibiotic choice.

 Additional considerations include the site of treatment and route of drug administration.
 Intravenous antibiotic therapy and hospitalization are not only costly but also potentially expose patients to iatrogenic complications and nosocomial infection.
 The severity of infection is usually the most important determinant of the need for hospitalization.
 Other factors may also influence the decision, such as the clinician’s desire to closely monitor the wound and response to treatment, a need for expedited diagnostic testing or consultant evaluation, and adverse social circumstances (e.g., inability of the patient to adequately care for the wound, off-load the foot, or uncertainty regarding compliance with antibiotics or follow-up care).
 Most patients with mild to moderate infections can be successfully treated as outpatients with oral antibiotic therapy ( 23).
 Many oral antibiotics have high bioavailability allowing therapeutic serum levels.
 An antibiotic’s pharmacokinetic and pharmacodynamic properties determine its serum, and therefore tissue, levels.
 When parenteral therapy is needed, it can often be offered by outpatient intravenous therapy with a once daily agent when this service is available.
 The arterial supply to the foot must also be adequate to ensure delivery of therapeutic antibiotic levels to the infected tissue.

 After wound culture and antibiotic susceptibility results become available, the clinician should consider narrowing the antibiotic coverage to the isolated pathogen(s).
 Clinical assessment of the patient and wound, including the response to the empirical regimen, are paramount in tailoring the antibiotic regimen.
 If the wound is clinically responding, it is reasonable to continue an empirical regimen, even if it does not have activity against all the isolated organisms.
 Conversely, if a wound is not improving, broaden antibiotic coverage to cover all isolated organisms, even those whose pathogenicity is uncertain.
 The optimal duration of antibiotic therapy has not been studied, but we recommend one to two weeks for mild to moderate soft tissue infections and at least two weeks (occasionally longer) for deeper or more complex soft tissue infections (Table 7).
-It is not usually necessary to continue antibiotic therapy for soft tissue infections beyond the point when all clinical signs if infection have resolved see photos .
+It is not usually necessary to continue antibiotic therapy for soft tissue infections beyond the point when all clinical signs if infection have resolved .

 Surgical Intervention

 Surgical procedures designed to control infection and preserve as much the affected limb as possible are frequently required in the treatment of diabetic foot infection (29).
 Early, thorough debridement of infected and necrotic tissue helps define the extent of infection and may reduce the likelihood of future amputation.
 Severe infections may be immediately limb-threatening and require urgent surgical consultation.
-Unexplained, persistent foot pain, particularly in a patient known to have advanced neuropathy (i.e., a previously insensate foot) or distortion of the superficial anatomy (e.g., bulging of the plantar surface see photo or dorsal induration see photo in a patient with a plantar ulcer) may indicate deep space infection that warrants prompt evaluation by a surgeon.
+Unexplained, persistent foot pain, particularly in a patient known to have advanced neuropathy (i.e., a previously insensate foot) or distortion of the superficial anatomy (e.g., bulging of the plantar surface or dorsal induration in a patient with a plantar ulcer) may indicate deep space infection that warrants prompt evaluation by a surgeon.
 When amputation is necessary, the surgeon should make every effort to perform a minor (below the ankle) rather than a major amputation to preserve functionality.
 If severe peripheral arterial disease is present, a vascular surgeon should be consulted promptly.
 Non-urgent amputation should rarely be done without a vascular surgery consultation.
 Early revascularization (i.e., within days) is generally preferred to delaying the procedure for a prolonged course of potentially ineffective antibiotic therapy.
 Endovascular or bypass procedures can be limb salvaging in some patients with a diabetic foot infection.

 Wound Care